promi/mumble-pluginbot-plusplus/README.md

 The code is using modern C++ language features only present in C++14 and partly C++17.
 It currently uses the experimental filesystem library.

 - GCC 6.2+ or Clang 3.8+
+- autoconf
-- autoconf + automake
+- automake
+- libtool
-- OpenSSL
+- OpenSSL (libcrypto + libssl)
 - libopus 1.1
 - libprotobuf
 - protobuf (for the protoc compiler)